jfhbrook/susitna/adrs/008-sigils.md

 2. Singles in MSX BASIC have a `!` sigil.
 3. Doubles in MSX BASIC have a `#` sigil.
 4. Strings in MSX BASIC have a `$` sigil.
-5. In MSX BASIC, variables defined without a sigil have a *configurable* default type.
+5. Variables defined without a sigil have a *configurable* default type.
 For MSX this is initially configured to doubles, though it's common practice to change it to integers.
 This is widely considered to be a footgun.
 6. Arrays and functions *by convention* have the same postfix sigils as their *return values* - but not always!
 While the syntax doesn't show their type in context, they are defined within the program using unambiguous syntax.